Citation, DOI and article data

-An X-ray tube functions as a specific energy converter, receiving the electrical energy and converting it into two other forms of energy: x-radiation and heat.
-Heat is considered the undesirable product of this conversion process; therefore X-radiation is created by taking the energy from the electrons and converting it into photons.
-This very specific energy conversion takes place in the X-ray tube.
+An x-ray tube functions as a specific energy converter, receiving electrical energy and converting it into two other forms of energy: x-radiation (1%) and heat (99%).
+Heat is considered the undesirable product of this conversion process; therefore x-radiation is created by taking the energy from the electrons and converting it into photons.
+This very specific energy conversion takes place in the x-ray tube.

 Additional components include:

 - expansion bellows (provide space for oil to expand)